avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 ### Access the Outstatic dashboard from your live site

-If you also want to access your Outstatic dashboard from your live site you'll need to create a second Github OAuth app as Github doesn't allow for multiple callback urls for a single OAuth app.
+If you also want to access your Outstatic dashboard from your live site you'll need to create a second GitHub OAuth app as GitHub doesn't allow for multiple callback urls for a single OAuth app.

-Just repeat the steps for creating a Github OAuth app, but this time, replacing `http://localhost:3000/` on **Homepage URL** and **Authorization callback URL** with your actual website address.
+Just repeat the steps for creating a GitHub OAuth app, but this time, replacing `http://localhost:3000/` on **Homepage URL** and **Authorization callback URL** with your actual website address.

 Don't forget to add the following environment variables to your Vercel project: